bartkalanski/wine-store/README.md

 # Wine Store

-Wine Store is an attempt to build a basic E-commerce website, the focus here was to get comfortable using Redux, and then to be able to write units with Jest and Enzyme.
+Wine Store is an attempt to build a basic E-commerce website, the focus here was to get comfortable using Redux, and then to be able to write unit tests with Jest and Enzyme.

 **Technologies Used:**